PixelatedStarfish/Colas-Enumeration/readme.txt

 The five "nilli"s of this substring can be truncated to "pentanillion" in Cola's Enumeration, with "penta" refering to the Greek numeral for five.
 Millinillinillinillinillinillion in the Conway-Weschler system is enumerated as millpentanillion in Cola's Enumeration.

+(In practice, only repeated groups of 3 digits, which are also contiguous, are truncated.
+999,999,888-illion does not share a name with 999,888,999,888-illion.)

 -Examples of Greek Prefixes-

     hena      - 1